 Stephen Norrington next went onto direct a further comic-adaptation with The League of Extraordinary Gentlemen (2003), featuring a team-up between characters from Victorian fiction.
 That proved an enormously problem ridden production with much of the blame being heaped on Norringtons shoudlers.
 He was briefly announced as director of the remake of Clash of the Titans (2010) and the long-rumoured remake of The Crow (1994) but was replaced in both cases.

 David S. Goyers others genre scripts are: the Jean-Claude Van Damme action film Death Warrant (1990), Full Moons Demonic Toys (1992) and Arcade (1994), the alien body snatchers film The Puppet Masters (1994), the stunning Dark City (1998) and Jumper (2008) about a kid with teleportation abilities, as well as other comic-book adaptations like The Crow: City of Angels (1996), Nick Fury, Agent of Shield (tv pilot, 1998), Batman Begins (2005), Batman: Gotham Knight (2008), The Dark Knight (2008), The Dark Knight Rises (2012), Ghost Rider: Spirit of Vengeance (2012), Man of Steel (2013) and Batman V Superman: Dawn of Justice (2016).
-Goyer has also produced the genre tv series Sleepwalkers (1997) about dream researchers, FreakyLinks (2000) about paranormal investigators, Threshold (2005) about the investigation of a UFO, the film adaptation of the Marvel Comic Ghost Rider (2007), the tv series Flash Forward (2009-10) about a mysterious worldwide premonition, the tv series DaVincis Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci, the tv series adaptation of Constantine (2014-5) and the ghost story The Forest (2016).
+Goyer has also produced the genre tv series Sleepwalkers (1997) about dream researchers, FreakyLinks (2000) about paranormal investigators, Threshold (2005) about the investigation of a UFO, the film adaptation of the Marvel Comic Ghost Rider (2007), the tv series Flash Forward (2009-10) about a mysterious worldwide premonition, the tv series DaVincis Demons (2013-5) about a fantastical secret history of Leonardo Da Vinci, the tv series adaptation of Constantine (2014-5), the ghost story The Forest (2016) and the Superman prequel tv series Krypton (2018 ).
 As director, Goyer has made the fine non-genre ZigZag (2002) about a troubled autistic kid, Blade Trinity, The Invisible (2007) about a disembodied teenager and the possession film The Unborn (2009).

 (Nominee for Best Makeup Effects at this sites Best of 1998 Awards).